Maybe Passwords are the Future

 - Possible but not widely available.

 Personally I prefer to use passwords wherever possible.
 With a password manager (I use Firefox’s built in one) I know that I have strong passwords, they are synced across all of my devices, and they are only auto-filled on the correct sites.
 I don’t depend on any third party service (other than Firefox Sync which gracefully degrades if offline or down and has no access to my passwords) and can relatively easy copy a password into another device manually if required.
 It is also incredibly convenient, I don’t need to leave my browser or redirect to any other sites, I only need to click the login button because my credentials are autofilled.
+Let’s look at how a browser-integrated password-manager resolves most of the shortcomings of passwords:

 A very simplistic approach would look like follows: